A Universal Bound on QCD Axions from Supernovae: Axion Production Channels

 In analogy to \cite{Vonk:2020zfh}, we assume that the undetermined low-energy constant $\tilde{d}_{19}$ is drawn from a superposition of two normal distributions with $\tilde{d}_{19}=\pm 0.5(5)~ \text{GeV}^{-2}$.
 This is estimated using naive-dimensional-analysis and matches the measured magnitude of the traceless version of the operator in \Eq{eq:nu2contribution}.
 The corrections coming from these diagrams are suppressed by one power of $k/\Lambda$ compared to the leading order contribution.
-We include all correction to this order, and estimate the effect of the truncation of the ChPT expansion for next-to-next-to leading order in analogy to \cite{Springmann:2024mjp}.
+We include all corrections to this order, and estimate the effect of the truncation of the ChPT expansion for next-to-next-to leading order in analogy to \cite{Springmann:2024mjp}.
+We neglect phenomenological effects taken into account in \cite{Chang:2018rso,Carenza:2019pxu,Carenza:2020cis} in order not to spoil the consistent systematics of our calculation.

-In the following we show the leading order squared matrix elements resulting Fig.~\ref{fig:c5_SN_diag} for the two cases of interest: identical nucleons in the initial state ($nn$ or $pp$) and the mixed case ($np$).
+In the following, we show the leading order squared matrix elements resulting from Fig.~\ref{fig:c5_SN_diag} for the two cases of interest: identical nucleons in the initial state ($nn$ or $pp$) and the mixed case ($np$).
 For identical external nucleons, there are eight diagrams consisting of the two possible combinations of external states, \ie, $pp\to ppa$ and $nn\to nna$, each with $t-$ and $u-$channel, and two possibilities of attaching the axion vertex to the diagram.
 They give rise to the squared matrix element

 Here, $g_A$ is the axial isovector pion nucleon coupling, see \Tab{tab:constants}, and we defined $\mathbf{k} = \mathbf{p}_3 - \mathbf{p}_1$ and $\mathbf{l} = \mathbf{p}_4 - \mathbf{p}_1$, with $\mathbf{p}_i$ being the respective nucleon momenta.
 For mixed nucleon initial and final states, 16 diagrams result from four external state permutations, contributions from both $t$- and $u$-channels, and two possible axion vertex attachments, leading to the squared matrix element,